1 Broadway # 14, Cambridge, MA 02142

 Many hormones (e.g. leptin, insulin, estrogen) and inflammatory cytokines (e.g. IL6, TNF-α) are known to drive cancer progression.
 SDX-7320 acts at the physiological level to decrease the levels of these hormones and cytokines while also targeting the tumor directly.

 SDX-7320 may also stimulate weight loss, which is also associated with significant reductions in leptin and insulin, in obese mice.
 The corresponding improvements in insulin resistance and other features of metabolic inflammation have been shown to inhibit tumor growth and metastasis.

 Furthermore, in preclinical models, SDX-7320 has demonstrated a superior safety profile — along with metabolic and oncologic efficacy at much lower doses and with reduced dosing frequency — than other fumagillin-class drugs.

-Currently, SDX-7320 is in late Phase 1 clinical development.
-This “all-comers” oncology trial is open to patients who have late-stage or refractory solid tumors and have failed all possible treatment options.
+Currently, SDX-7320 is completing a Phase 1 clinical study with encouraging results.
+This “all-comers” oncology trial is being amended to accrue breast cancer patients with metabolic dysfunction who have late-stage or refractory solid tumors and have failed all possible treatment options.

-A Phase 1b/2a trial, scheduled to start recruiting in mid-2017, will study SDX-7320 in combination with the standard-of-care treatments for breast cancer patients.
+The Phase 1b/2a trial, scheduled to start recruiting in mid-2019, will study SDX-7320 in combination with the standard-of-care treatments for post-menopausal breast cancer patients with metabolic dysfunction.